California "Median Income" Test

 If your monthly household income is less than the California median income for a household of your size, you are presumed to be eligible to file for Chapter 7 bankruptcy under Section 707(b)(2).

-Every April, the Department of Justice updates the state median income numbers to be used in the bankruptcy means test.
+Every April and November, the Department of Justice updates the state median income numbers to be used in the bankruptcy means test.